alexl563/nowaste-project/README.md

-# Food Waste in NYC - Data Science Project
+# Food Waste in NYC - Data Science Project 🍉

-~Food waste is very prevelant within the United States, and we wanted to look at how common it was.
+Food waste is very prevelant within the United States, and we wanted to look at how common it was.
 We decided to use the nation's largest city to understand/analyze any trends or correlations that may exist.

+## Motiviation

-~Motivation for this project was to analyze and illustrate trends between neighborhood profile demographics and their respective food scrap centers within NYC and its boroughs.
+We wanted to analyze and illustrate trends between neighborhood profile demographics and their respective food scrap centers within NYC and its boroughs.

+## Methods

-~Project uses publically accessible opensource datasets to best illustrate waste with NYC through using Plotly.
+We used publically accessible opensource datasets to best illustrate waste with NYC.
+We found a dataset from NYC open data, and then we refined it using pandas.
+After that, we graphed our data with Plotly and integrated it into a website using Dash.

+## Languages

-~Languages used: HTML, CSS, Python, JavaScript, Jupyter Notebook
+HTML, CSS, Python, JavaScript